satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 including reviewers but also facilitates reproducibility and encourages method reuse.
 For example, a workflow graph (for example, Fig. 4) from a neuroimaging analysis captures numerous details in a compact visual form which would otherwise be absent in a methods section.
+Furthermore, several journals are now requesting or mandating this as part of article submission.

 .. figure:: images/image05.png
    :align: center